fischor/protogen-python/samples/protoc-gen-extensions/README.md

 protogen.Options(...).run(_generate)
 ```

-The import will cause the registration of the extension in the oroto type registry of the offical `protobuf` lib.
+The import will cause the registration of the extension in the proto type registry of the offical `protobuf` lib.
 With that the extension values can be accessed by the plugin.
 Each options added to a proto Method will be present as a field its `Method.proto.options`.
 Each `Method.proto.option` has a `number` field that corresponds to the field number that was assigned to the extension.